Family & children arbitration

 About arbitrators

 Arbitrators tend to be highly experienced and specially trained legal professionals, such as family barristers or solicitors.
-They need to undergo specialist child and family arbitration training in order to be a fully qualified arbitrator in cases related to matters involving children.
+They need to undergo specialist child and family arbitration training to become qualified as an arbitrator.

-The parties should all agree on the selection of the individual arbitrator for their case before the process can commence.
+The parties all need to agree on the individual arbitrator for their case before the process can commence or an arbitrator can be appointed for you.

 Child and family arbitration costs

-A major benefit to arbitration is that it can be very cost effective in comparison to taking the disputes to court.
+A major benefit of arbitration is that it can be more cost effective in comparison to taking the dispute to court.
 It is necessary to pay the arbitrator, but the comparative speed of the process and the ability to streamline it to meet your specific circumstances means that the issues can often be resolved in a way that minimises the costs.

-As every case is different, it isn’t possible to give an accurate cost without knowing more about the scope of the decisions that need to be made and the specific circumstances involved.
+As every case is different, the costs incurred will vary.
 For example, some cases may include an expert (such as an independent social worker) which will be an additional cost.
-There may also be individual legal costs for any party, which they pay for themselves, to factor in.

-Contact our team for more information and we will be able to provide an estimate of costs once we have properly assessed your case.
+Contact our team for more information and we can provide a clearer estimate of costs once we have properly assessed your case.
 Call us on 023 8071 8000 to speak to our child and family arbitration team.

 Are all family disputes suitable for arbitration?

-If there are any life-changing or life-threatening issues involved with the dispute, or anything related to child abduction by one of the parties, the case will not be suitable for arbitration.
+If there are issues related to child abduction by one of the parties for example, the case will not be suitable for arbitration.

 We are here to help